-15 As in Cahuc et al. (2019), we use the Google Trends website to verify that the introduction of the policy was unexpected.
+6 As in Cahuc et al. (2019), we use the Google Trends website to verify that the introduction of the policy was unexpected.
 There are no searches for the policy name ("Plan Win-Win" or other variants) until January 2010: see Figure A.1 in Online Appendix A.

-unemployed jobseekers, namely low-educated youths, older workers, and the long-term unemployed.
-The subsidy was implemented when the economic recovery was already underway in Belgium, inducing employment to grow.
+ducing employment to grow.
 However, the unemployment rate was still peaking at a high level at the outset of 2010.
-Youths were particularly hard-hit: In 2009, the unemployment rate of people aged 15-24 rose to 22.0%, while it was only 6.6% for the group aged 25-74 (Eurostat, 2022a).
+Youths were particularly hard-hit: In 2009, the unemployment rate of people aged 15-24 rose to 20.4%, while it was only 7.9% for the group aged 25-74 (Eurostat, 2023).

-In this paper, we evaluate the impact of the Win-Win subsidies targeted at low-educated youths under 26 years of age (first two rows of Table 1).
+In this paper, we evaluate the impact of this reform for what concerns the low-educated youths under 26 years of age (first two rows of Table 1).
 The age requirement was verified on the last day before hiring or on the date of the subsidy-eligibility card (see below).
 Private sector firms recruiting eligible youths benefited from a wage subsidy of about €1,000 per month for one year (if granted in 2011) or two years (if granted in 2010).
 High school dropouts (graduates) became eligible after only 3 (6) months of registration as jobseekers within the last 4 (9) calendar months.
-Other jobseekers (highly educated or aged between 26 and 45) were entitled to a less generous subsidy of €750 per month during the first year (and €500 in the second year for recruitments realized in 2010) if they received unemployment benefits, but only to the extent that they had accumulated at least 12 months of unemployment over the last 18 months (last row of Table 1).
+Other jobseekers (highly educated or aged between 26 and 45) were entitled to a less generous subsidy of €750 per month during the first year (and €500 in the second year for recruitments realized in 2010) if they received unemployment benefits, but only to the extent that they had accumulated at least 12 months of unemployment over the last 18 months (but no more than 24 months over the last 36 months - last row of Table 1).